Power of Culture Blog

 “We are so pleased to welcome Che to the Council,” said Nina Fialkow, Chair, Mass Cultural Council.
 “His passion for public art, building community, and public service will bring valuable input and expertise to the Council’s deliberations.”

 Che Anderson is the Assistant Vice Chancellor for City and Community Relations at the University of Massachusetts Medical School where he serves as a human bridge between the institution and external stakeholders.

 Before joining UMASS Medical School, Che served as the Deputy Cultural Development Officer for the City of Worcester where he focused on public art, special events, and cultural equity.
-An avid lover of street art, Che has led efforts to increase Worcester’s public art, most notably serving as founding Director of POW!
+An avid lover of street art, Che has led efforts to increase Worcester’s public art, most notably serving as co-founding Director of POW!
 WOW!
 Worcester, an annual placemaking festival that brings internationally acclaimed muralists, illustrators, and installation artists to Central Massachusetts to activate vacant and underused spaces, promote diversity and stimulate dialogue in the City of Worcester.
 Che’s recent endeavors include serving on the Rose Kennedy Greenway Public Art Advisory Group and Food and Convo, a storytelling platform that explores the intersectionality of culture and cuisine through the lens of diversity with a focus on creatives, makers, innovators, and entrepreneurs.

 Under the leadership and direction of Executive Director Michael J. Bobbitt, Mass Cultural Council is developing the Agency’s first Race Equity Plan.
 Diversifying the membership of the Council — so that decisionmakers represent all who live, work, and participate in the state’s cultural sector — is an important goal of this work.